 Virtual reality headsets don’t display the real world.
-Headsets like the Oculus Rift, HTC Vive, Playstation VR, and Samsung Gear VR work like this today, offering screens that show you a virtual world without the real world being visible.
+Headsets like the Oculus Rift, HTC Vive, PlayStation VR, and Samsung Gear VR work like this today, offering screens that show you a virtual world without the real world being visible.

 Holographic computing involves holograms—like on the HoloLens, which Microsoft calls “the first self-contained, holographic computer”.

-What You’ll Be Able to Do in Mixed Reality
+What You’ll Be Able to Do in Mixed Reality (One Day, Maybe)

 Microsoft also showed off creating a custom space and decorating it with your own furniture, holograms, and apps.
-Mixed Reality supports those new UWP apps you can get in the Windows Store.
+Mixed Reality supports those new Universal apps you can get in the Windows Store.
 For example, you could have an app icon sitting on a shelf you launch, or you could have a floating window representing the app.

 This is designed to work either with augmented reality or holographic headsets, where you’ll see the objects superimposed over the real world, or a virtual reality headsets where you’ll have a virtual room.